 She runs a successful online business selling contract hire cars.
 Ling is from Chengdu, the capital of the Sichuan province.
 She is married to Jon an Englishman, they fell in love whist studying together in Finland, of all places.

 Business for Ling has been booming.
-With her turning over £35million worth of cars in 2010, it turns out that Ling didn’t really need the Dragons’ money after all.
+She turned over £35million worth of cars in 2010, so Ling didn’t really need the Dragons’ money after all.

 Duncan Bannatyne declined the offer of a lift from Ling, but did visit her ‘World Headquarters’ in Gateshead, to see at first hand how Ling manages to churn out so many new cars each month.